 Web Content DisplayWeb Content Display

-The interactive exhibit "Moon | Mars VR" makes use of the data provided by the China National Space Administration and The Hong Kong Polytechnic University (PolyU) to create a virtual reality environment of our Moon and the planet Mars, allowing visitors to experience spacewalking on the two celestial bodies and explore the landing sites of Chang'E-4 and Tianwen-1.
-The exhibit will also introduce the exploration programmes of Chang'E and Tianwen, and the technical support provided by PolyU.
+The interactive exhibit "Moon | Mars VR" makes use of the data provided by the China National Space Administration and The Hong Kong Polytechnic University (PolyU) to create a virtual reality environment of our Moon and the planet Mars, allowing visitors to experience spacewalking on the two celestial bodies and explore the landing sites of Chang'e-4 and Tianwen-1.
+The exhibit will also introduce the exploration programmes of Chang'e and Tianwen, and the technical support provided by PolyU.
 Visitors will be able to learn more about the team's research effort and contributions through the visit.

 China's aerospace industry has been advancing rapidly, and yielded epoch-making results in both lunar and Mars exploration missions in the past decade.
 Multi-disciplinary researches conducted by dedicated science teams are pivotal to the success of these missions.
 PolyU has been participating in multiple deep space explorations and made significant contributions to building devices and analysing data required for the spacecraft to conduct landing and sampling successfully.